FRRouting/frr/doc/user/routemap.rst

    Matches the specified `ipv4_addr`.

-.. index:: match aspath AS_PATH
+.. index:: match as-path AS_PATH
-.. clicmd:: match aspath AS_PATH
+.. clicmd:: match as-path AS_PATH

    Matches the specified `as_path`.